yoman07/fuelrecognizer/README.md

 It will help you to use OCR in a iOS project.
 Easy and fast.

 <br/>
-Template Framework Project
+Fuel Recognizer Project
 =================
-You can use the "**Template Framework Project**".
+You can use the "**Fuel Recognizer Project**".
 It's a starting point for use the Tesseract Framework.
 It's iOS7 ready!

 Alternatively you can create a **New Project** like explained below.